hardcore-sushi/aef/README.md

 Secure symmetric encryption from the command line.

-doby started as a fork of [aef](https://github.com/wyhaya/aef) by [wyhaya](https://github.com/wyhaya) with the goal of becoming the fastest and most lightweight CLI utility for symmetric encryption.
-It aims to replace the old [ccrypt](http://ccrypt.sourceforge.net) tool which doesn't seem to be very secure.
+doby started as a fork of [aef](https://github.com/wyhaya/aef) by [wyhaya](https://github.com/wyhaya) with the goal of becoming a simple, fast and lightweight CLI utility for symmetric encryption.
+It aims to be an alternative to the old [ccrypt](http://ccrypt.sourceforge.net) tool by using modern cryptography and authenticated encryption.

 # Features